canonical/pebble/README.md

 ## Layer configuration examples

-This is a complete example of the current [configuration format](#layer-specification):
+Below is an example of the current configuration format.
+For full details of all fields, see the [complete layer specification](#layer-specification).

 ```yaml
 summary: Simple layer